Glebe Dirty Reds: Past players

+NSWRFL (1908–1929)

-Notable players
+Greatest players

 During their 22-year presence in the New South Wales Rugby Football League premiership, the club managed to produce 12 internationals.
 Those twelve players were Alex Burdon, Frank Burge, who was probably the best player they ever had, Peter Burge, Albert Conlon, Bert Gray, Arthur Halloway, Charlie Hedley, Harold Angus, Tom Gleeson, Jack Hickey, Tom McCabe, Chris McKivat, Peter Moir and Les Cubitt.
 A third Burge brother, former Wallaby tourist Albert Burge was also a Dirty Red.
-Alex Burdon and Chris McKivat had the honour of captaining their country, from 1908–09 and 1911-12 respectively and Les Cubitt captained an Australasian side in 1921.
+Alex Burdon and Chris McKivat had the honour of captaining their country, from 1908 to 1909 and 1911–12 respectively and Les Cubitt captained an Australasian side in 1921.

 In 2008, to celebrate the Centenary of Rugby League in Australia, a panel commissioned by the Australian Rugby League and National Rugby League voted four Glebe players into a group of "Rugby League's 100 Greatest Players".
 These players were Frank Burge, Les Cubitt, Arthur Halloway, and Chris McKivat.

 The side that played in the 1911 New South Wales Rugby Football League Grand Final is shown below.

 The side that played in the 1922 New South Wales Rugby Football League Grand Final is shown below.